gdbroman/broman.blog/_posts/2020-01-25-be-vulnerable.md

 Being vulnerable is not exclusively about meaning.
 It will also make you seem more trustworthy as well as enabling you to connect with others on a deeper level.
 But most importantly it will connect you with your true self.

 Lastly, "be vulnerable" is much more helpful advice than "be yourself".
 They both point at the same thing but the former is more practical, and a easier to implement tip, than the latter.

-Be vulnerable.
+So let's get vulnerable, shall we?